H - Definitions

 • HRIS (human resource information system)

-A human resource information system (HRIS) is software that provides a centralized repository of employee master data that the human resource management (HRM) group needs for completing core human resource (core HR) processes.
+A human resource information system (HRIS) is software that aids organizations in managing and automating core human resource (core HR) processes.

 • human capital management (HCM)